CameronBeebe/scipfs/ROADMAP.md

 - Semantic search uses vector similarity
 - Performance improvement for large libraries
+- **Provenance for embeddings** (model used, generation date) is stored.

 **Feasibility:** Medium - Adds dependency on embedding models and vector similarity calculations.
-Managing embedding stores requires care.
+Managing embedding stores and their CIDs/provenance requires care.

 ### 3.2.
 Asynchronous Processing for LLM Tasks